 - Installing grab rails for support

 - Adapting bathroom facilities (for example, removing a bath and installing a level access shower)

-- Moving bathroom or bedroom facilities to the ground floor
+- Moving bathrooms or bedrooms to the ground floor

-- Ensuring that external approaches such as paths or drives have a firm, level surface
+- Making sure that the entrances to the house, such as paths or drives have a firm, level surface

 - Installing a stairlift or through-floor lift